 Syracuse has the conveniences of a big city and the comforts of a small town, offering an outstanding quality of life—all in a beautiful and affordable part of the state.
 In addition to "University Hill", which provides a college town atmosphere—and Division I basketball, football and lacrosse—Syracuse offers a rich cultural life including a variety of outdoor festivals, professional theater, several museums, and the historic Armory Square district with many fine restaurants and unique shops.

 With four distinct seasons, affordable housing, and easy commutes, Syracuse consistently ranks high on national quality-of-life and cost-of-living polls.
 Popular outdoor activities include hiking, cycling, golfing, swimming, boating and fishing.
 Winter sports enthusiasts enjoy skating, snowmobiling and downhill and cross country skiing.
-Many lakes, parks, and golf courses are within a few minutes drive of the Upstate Biotech Accelerator.
+Many lakes, parks, and golf courses are within a few minutes drive.
 Within an hour's drive are Lake Ontario, the Finger Lakes region (producing world famous wines), the Thousand Islands, and Adirondack Mountain vacation areas.